-Since they do not meet the definition of a laser as the source of the light (and assuming the products do not otherwise incorporate a laser), they are not subject to the laser standard.
-There is no existing FDA performance standard for Light emitting diodes or Intense Pulsed Light products.
+There is no existing FDA performance standard for LED or IPL products.
 They are not subject to Product or Annual reports under 21 CFR 1002.
 However, as they are radiation-emitting products, the manufacturers of these products would still be subject to the general requirements in Title 21 CFR 1000 through 1005, specifically, accidental radiation occurrence notifications and notifications of defect, 21 CFR 1003 & 1004.

-A) Yes.
+Yes.
 We want you to understand our requirements.
-We will post the most frequently asked questions to this web site and ask that you look for an answer here or in the guidance and compliance guides that we have already published before you contact us.
-When you do contact us, please try to be specific about the details of your product and what part of the standard or other regulation is unclear to you.
-You may contact CDRH at:
+Please read this web site which contains the most frequently asked questions, the guidance, and the compliance guides before contacting CDRH.
+When you do contact CDRH, please try to be specific about the details of your product and what part of the standard or other regulation you would like clarification on.